mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 ### Customizing components

 Because the CSS variables API is an experimental feature, it is currently only supported by the `Button` component.
-To customize it using CSS variables, you'll need to wrap your application with `Experimental_CssVarisProvider`.
+To customize it using CSS variables, you'll need to wrap your application with `Experimental_CssVarsProvider`.
 Play around with the demo below!
 We'd appreciate any feedback about this API, as it is still in development.